PremyslTalich/Menu-stocks/README.md

 # Menu-stocks

 This include allows you to pass a value to menu callback.
-Just look at the examples ;-)
+Just look at the example ;-)

   ```SourcePawn
 ShowMyMenu(iClient, iSecretValue)